SPEAKERS

 David will be moderating the Opening Plenary, “Charging Ahead?
 A Canadian Power Pulse Check” , on Thursday, October 2 from 8:30 am to 9:30 am (EDT).

-Jill will be moderating the Plenary Luncheon sponsored by AECOM, “Shaping the Vision for Canada’s “Energy Future: Unlocking Innovative Solutions Through Strategic Guidance and Proactive Planning”, on Thursday, October 2 from 12:15 pm to 1:45 pm (EDT).
+Lorena will be moderating the Plenary Luncheon sponsored by AECOM, “Shaping the Vision for Canada’s “Energy Future: Unlocking Innovative Solutions Through Strategic Guidance and Proactive Planning”, on Thursday, October 2 from 12:15 pm to 1:45 pm (EDT).

 Serge Abergel